objstr() is a preact idiom for expressing class names. It is similar to the classnames library but simpler and more performant.

 This importer must run before the main analytics visitors.
 Here we parse all

 imported CSS Blocks for a given JSX file.
-The passed blocks
+The passed blocks promise array

 will store all discovered and parsed Block files.
 Once the all resolve, the